 People who do not identify with their assigned sex may refer to themselves as trans, including gender identities such as transgender and nonbinary.

 There is limited research on the early signs and symptoms of HIV in transgender men and nonbinary people.
 This article focuses on the early signs and symptoms of HIV in cisgender men alongside testing, diagnosis, and treatment.

-Early symptoms of HIV in men are often vague and unspecific.
+Early symptoms of HIV in cisgender men are often vague and unspecific.

-Besides flu-like symptoms, some men may also experience more severe symptoms early on, such as:
+Besides flu-like symptoms, some people may also experience more severe symptoms early on, such as: